irisida/tsStatsParser/README.md

 # tsStatsParser

-A simple stats csv parser in typescript
+A simple stats csv parser in typescript, implemented with abstract classes and generics.